-Bronco Motto Message: Broncos Take Care of Bancroft: Please walk around campus: run only on the field, track, or in the gym.
+Bronco Motto Message: Broncos, Take Care of Bancroft: Please do not eat or drink in the buildings

 - Cafeteria Lunch Menu: Lunch today is taco sticks or a chicken sandwich.
 Lunch includes salad bar, seasonal fruit and your choice of milk.

 - BSU will meet during lunch in P3.

 - Pokémon Club will meet during lunch in C-1.